leshow/embassy_drone/README.md

 currently still a work in progress, building a (very) mini quadcopter for esp32 on bare metal with [embassy.dev](https://embassy.dev). running on the esp32-s3 - the extra core lets the flight loop and WiFi run fully independently, and the hardware FPU matters a lot for the fusion/filter math (see `docs/s3-migration.md`).

+## rp2350 brushless version

+I've also started a version with brushless motors, a proper ESC and ELRS transmitter under `brushless_rp2350/`.
+This one is currently WIP as well.

 ## Quad assets

 ![drone frame](/images/drone_frame.png)